Identifiers/spec/README.md

 Identifier types can be primitive values, semantic values or structures of other identifiers.

 ### Primitive Identifiers
-* any
 * string
 * boolean
 * integer
 * long
 * float
 * bytes

-The 'any' type can be any primitive or other identifier type, including structured and semantic identifiers.

 ### List Identifiers
 Identifiers can be a list of values.
 The list can be either a fixed length or variable length list.
 Fixed-length lists can specify different types per element in the list.
 Variable length lists can only specify a single part type.